opencollective/api-examples/account/create-apply-invite.md

-# Creating Collective, applying to a Fiscal Host and inviting Collective admins
+# Creating Collective, applying to Host, inviting Admins

 All in one step!

-1) Creating a Collective
+## 1) Creating a Collective

 ```graphql
 mutation CreateCollective($collective: CollectiveCreateInput!) {